mcminis1/mcminis1.github.io/docs/_posts/2023-05-08-chatbot-for-bi-walkthrough.markdown

 - Using the activity schema wasn't a terrible choice.
 There are no joins, which is an advantage over other data warehouse strategies.
 However, it does have a different schema for each of the activity_json entities, so the complexity is still present.
 I imagine this complexity would increase over time since schema management in JSON tends to be pretty poor (in my experience).
 - Over time, you will face problems migrating fine-tuned or in-context SQL to new schemas.
 Managing that dataset will likely be more challenging than for dbt or other analytics frameworks since there could be numerous different and unusual queries.
 - The state of synthetic data creation is lacking.
 There are some tools like Faker for creating single fields, but if you want to create a synthetic dataset for a project like this, it's not easy.
 There aren't any tools that simplify this process, and even if you manage to create something with a nice schema and a rich set of events, introducing real-world correlations to generate surprising or interesting results is difficult.

-### Deployment

-- Setting up the workload identity provider took longer than it should have.
-The documentation is not very up-to-date.
-Once set up, things ran smoothly and are presumably secure.
-It was a valuable learning experience for me, but overkill for this size project.
-- Cloud Run is not ideal for this type of application.
-The image takes a long time to start up, and Slack has a 3-second response limit.
-As a result, the user initially receives an error message, and then multiple jobs end up running when the message is retried.
-- Pull your sentence_transformer model at build time so it's baked into the image.
-When the application starts, it only needs to load the model (which is much faster than the initial pull).

 ## Conclusions